pfdubois/BridgeBidding/source/Advanced2N.rst

 ~~~~~~~~~~~~~~~~~~~~

 If we Stayman with four of a major and six of a minor, when opener denies our
-major it leaves room for the following experts-only manuever by Wolpert.
+major it leaves room for the following experts-only maneuver by Wolpert.

 After 2N – 3♣ – 3♦ or 3♠, a slammish responder with four hearts and a
 six-card club suit bids 4♣.
 Then Opener bids: